 In accordance with Minnesota State board procedure 1B.1.2, students may choose to identify a preferred first, middle and/or last name.
 This preferred name will be used where legally permissible, including class rosters and the student's college email address.
 A student's official academic record, including their M State transcript, will be maintained under the student's legal name.
-The college reserves the right to deny a requested preferred name if the requested name is inappropriate, such as: to avoid legal obligation, to misrepresent, or the name violates some system policy, etc. More information, along with the Preferred Name Request Form, can be found at www.minnesota.edu/forms.
+The college reserves the right to deny a requested preferred name if the requested name is inappropriate, such as: to avoid legal obligation, to misrepresent, or the name violates some system policy, etc. Students may identify a preferred name through their eServices account or by submitting the Preferred Name Request form, which can be found at www.minnesota.edu/forms.